Looking forward to the holidays - the best gifts to give to seamstresses!

 - wool, embroidery,...

-The gift card is valid for 12 months and can be used in our two stores or online.
-It can be issued in store or online for the (very) latecomers or those who live far away.
+The gift card is valid for 12 months and can be used in-store or online.
+It can be issued in-store or online for the (very) last-minute shoppers or those who live far away.
 You receive it automatically by email, no need to wait for delivery to make someone happy!

-We still have plenty of great gift ideas to offer you in store such as reference books, fabric coupons, ribbons, kits...
+We still have plenty of great gift ideas to offer you in-store like reference books, coupons of fabric, ribbons, kits...

 Feel free to come ask for advice in our two shops located at: